gallandarakhneorg/autolatex/README.txt

     Each configuration directive must be inside a configuration section.
 A configuration section is declared by its name between brackets.
 Example:
-    "[mysection]"
+    [mysection]

-    Each directive must be declared as: "directive name = value"
+    Each directive must be declared as: directive name = value

     Several section names are reserved by AutoLaTeX, the others are assumed to be the configuration for the translators.